praxeo/MisterWhisper/README.md

 - Local or remote : You can use the included Whisper transcription locally or connect to a remote service for transcription.

+# Releases

+- Windows installer EXE and portable ZIP are published on the GitHub Releases page for tagged versions.
+- To build locally:
+  - Installer: ./gradlew buildInstaller → build/windows-installer/MisterWhisper_Installer.exe
+  - ZIP: ./gradlew distZip → build/distributions/MisterWhisper.zip
+- Optional offline installer: bundle a private JRE by placing a JRE under ./jre before running the installer build.
+See [docs/INSTALLER_WINDOWS.md](docs/INSTALLER_WINDOWS.md)

+# Deployment

+- Railway is no longer used for this project.
+If you had previous Railway integrations, please disconnect them following [docs/DISCONNECT_RAILWAY.md](docs/DISCONNECT_RAILWAY.md)
+- Releases are delivered via GitHub Releases.
+Tag a version (e.g. v1.0.0), then upload EXE and ZIP artifacts.

 # Usage

 There are two ways to start recording.